Essential Guide to Security Frameworks & 14 Examples

-Ready to evaluate where your organization stands?
-We dig into how to measure your security posture and offer tips to improve it below.
+Ready to see where your organization stands?
+We dig into how to assess your security posture and offer tips to improve it below.

 You can think of security posture as an umbrella term that covers a long list of security controls including:

 Once security posture has been evaluated, companies can see how effective their cybersecurity strategy is (or isn’t).
-This includes how well a company is able to identify, prevent, and respond to cyber threats.
+This includes how well a company is able to identify, prevent, and respond to cyber threats as they evolve.

 One of the biggest benefits of gauging your organization’s security posture is understanding how vulnerable you are to outside threats.